 - Have established direct and/or wholesale markets for a minimum of one year

-- Season extender structure is built and utilized in the same growing season in which you apply for funds
+- Season extender structure or equipment is utilized in the same growing season in which you apply for funds

-- Provide a documented 50% cash match (i.e. you pay for half of the total costs of the season extender)
+- Provide a documented minimum 1 to 1 cash match (i.e. you pay for at least 50% of the total costs of the season extender project)

-- Participate in a workshop provided by HDFFA/OSU Extension in 2019 related to increasing produce production, season extender construction, or improving on-farm efficiencies
+- Participate in a workshop provided by HDFFA/OSU Extension in 2020 related to increasing produce production, season extender construction, or improving on-farm efficiencies (contact us for workshops options)

-- Donate a portion of the food grown to NeighborImpact Food Bank through HDFFA’s Grow & Give Program
+- Donate a portion of the food grown (to NeighborImpact Food Bank through HDFFA’s Grow & Give Program or to another approved organization)

 - Submit 4 or more digital photos (pre and post construction)